-Paylocity Holding Corporation (the "Company") was formed on November 6, 2013 (see Note 10 for further details) and Paylocity Corporation became a wholly-owned subsidiary of the Company resulting in the inclusion of Paylocity Corporation in the consolidated financial statements of Paylocity Holding Corporation.
-The stockholders of Paylocity Corporation became the stockholders of the Company.
-The Company is a leading provider of cloud-based payroll and human capital management software solutions for medium-sized organizations.
+Paylocity Holding Corporation (the "Company") is a cloud-based provider of payroll and human capital management software solutions for medium-sized organizations.
 Services are provided in a Software-as-a-Service ("SaaS") delivery model utilizing the Company's cloud-based platform delivered via the Internet.
 Payroll services include collection, remittance and reporting of payroll liabilities to the appropriate federal, state and local authorities.